Academics |

 Program Orientations

 Upon acceptance to the program, you will be required to attend a mandatory pre-departure orientation.
-During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare of the overall education abroad experience.
+During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare for the overall education abroad experience.
 The summer pre-departure orientation will be conducted in April.
-Upon arrival at Cattolica, you will attend a mandatory program orientation.
-This is an important and informative set of sessions organized by International Office of your host university.

 Support Services

 UAlbany’s Office of Education Abroad staff assists you during the application process, in your preparation to travel abroad, and on-site if necessary.
-UCSC's International Office staff serve as an experienced resource for resolving issues that you may encounter in while abroad.
+UCSC's International Office staff serve as an experienced resource for resolving issues that you may encounter while abroad.